lanl/dsi/examples/ndp/README.md

 - Discover available organizations, tags, and formats
 - "Exploration first" workflow pattern
 - Use discovered values in subsequent targeted queries

-**Use Case:** You want to filter by organization but don't know which organizations exist in NDP.
-Start with broad query, explore results, then make targeted queries with discovered values.

 ---